icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 I remember this perfectly....
 I was with these 2 guys buying stuff for my sister's wake in WalterMart Makati.
 And when I was about to pay at the cashier, I noticed that the line was full (about 20 people ahead of me).
 So I said to myself "Tough Luck Francis, just go with it!"

-Then I saw one of my guys named Paul who is also about to pay for the merchandise that he picked in the mall.
+Then I saw one of my companion named Paul who is also about to pay for the merchandise that he picked in the mall.
 Just when I thought that he will line-up after me, he went to a different lane that I didn't know it exist.....
 The Express Lane.

 So after wasting 1 hour in the line and finally reaching the cashier.
 I went to Paul after and ask him...
 "How did you do that?"
 And this is what he said to me... **"PWD ako Kuya!"**